Extended Reduced-Form Framework for Non-Life Insurance: Valuation formulas

-\begin{rem} Note that from (\ref{eq: final step tau1}) we can derive the conditional probability that the accident has incurred, but not yet reported (IBNR events in the terminology used in the insurance sector). \end{rem}
+\begin{rem} Note that from (\ref{eq: final step tau1}) we can derive the conditional probability that the accident event has been incurred, but not yet reported (IBNR events in the terminology used in the insurance sector). \end{rem}

 In expression (\ref{eq: cond exp tau1 with mu with tau1 smaller than t}) of Lemma \ref{lemma: cond exp tau1}, the parameter $t$ appears also in the integrand.
 The following corollary improves relation (\ref{eq: cond exp tau1 with mu with tau1 smaller than t}) and shows that the process of conditional expectation $(P\left. \left( \tau^i_1 \leqslant t \right| \F_t \right))_{t \geqslant 0}$ is absolutely continuous with respect to the Lebesgue measure.